Samanneysari/devops-beginners/devops.md

 For Docker:
 * Save the file in a directory on your computer, e.g., /path/to/my-loadbalancer/nginx.conf.
 * When running the Docker container, mount the file using -v /path/to/my-loadbalancer/nginx.conf:/etc/nginx/nginx.conf.

+## Git

+### What is Git
+Git is a tool that helps you keep track of changes to your files, especially when working on projects like coding or writing.
+Imagine it as a "time machine" for your work—it lets you save different versions of your files so you can go back if something goes wrong.
+It’s super popular with programmers, but anyone can use it to manage file changes.

+#### Why is Git Useful?
+**`Track Changes`**: Git saves every change you make, so you know what happened, when, and who did it.

+**`Teamwork`**: It lets many people work on the same project without messing up each other’s stuff.

+**`Backup`**: Your work is stored safely in multiple places.

+**`Try New Ideas`**: You can experiment without ruining the main project.

+#### Repository (Repo):
+A folder with all your project files and their history—like a home for your work.

+#### Commit:
+A saved version of your files at a certain time, like a snapshot.

+#### Branch:
+A separate version of your project where you can work on new stuff without touching the main part.

+#### Merge:
+Mixing changes from one branch into another.

+### Basic Git Commands and What They Do
+Here are the most important Git commands you’ll use, explained simply:

+#### git init
+* What it does: Starts a new Git repository in your folder.

+* When to use it: When you begin a new project and want Git to track it.

+* Example: Type git init in your project folder to set it up.
+#### git add <file>

+* What it does: Adds a file to the "staging area" (like a prep zone) before saving it.

+* Tip: Use git add . to add all changed files at once.

+* Example: git add index.html prepares that file for a commit.

+#### git commit -m "message"

+* What it does: Saves your changes as a commit with a note (message) about what you did.

+* Example: git commit -m "Added a new button" saves your work with that description.

+#### git status
+* What it does: Shows what’s going on—like which files have changed or are ready to save.

+* When to use it: To check your project’s status before committing.

+#### git log
+* What it does: Lists all your commits with their messages and dates.

+* When to use it: To look at your project’s history.

+#### git branch
+* What it does: Shows all branches in your repository.

+* Tip: Use git branch new-feature to make a new branch called "new-feature".

+#### git checkout <branch>
+* What it does: Switches you to another branch to work on it.

+* Example: git checkout new-feature takes you to that branch.

+#### git merge <branch>
+* What it does: Brings changes from one branch into the one you’re on.

+* Example: git merge new-feature adds those changes to your current branch.

+#### git pull
+* What it does: Grabs updates from an online (remote) repository and adds them to your project.

+* When to use it: To get the latest changes from your team.

+#### git push
+* What it does: Sends your commits to an online repository so others can see them.

+* When to use it: After committing, to share your work.

+### Working with Remote Repositories
+Git often teams up with online platforms like GitHub or GitLab.
+These "remote repositories" let people work together.
+Here’s how:

+#### Clone:
+Copy a remote repository to your computer with git clone <url>.
+#### Push:
+Upload your changes with git push.
+#### Pull:
+Download updates with git pull.